How to Get Here

 Lodging and Restaurants

 Boating: Many types of boats (including jetskis and houseboats) are available for rent at one of Elephant Butte Lake’s 3 marinas.
-Both the Rio Grand Yacht Club and the Southwest Dragboat Association hold frequent tournaments and events.
-Two annual boat parades, Fly Freedom’s Flag (the Saturday of Memorial Day weekend) and the annual Parade of Lights (second Saturday in December) are held annually.
+Both the Rio Grand Yacht Club and the Southwest Dragboat Association hold occasional tournaments and events.
+The annual Parade of Lights (second Saturday in December) is held in December, during Elephant Butte’s Luminaria Beachwalk event.

-Camping: Over 300 developed campsites are available at the three New Mexico State Parks and there are hundreds more, both with and without services, at locations throughout the Gila National Forest.
+Camping: Over 300 developed campsites are available at Sierra County’s three State Parks — and there are hundreds more, both with and without services, at locations throughout the Gila National Forest.

-Fishing: With New Mexico’s 2 largest lakes, the Rio Grande, and the streams and smaller lakes of the Gila, fishing is one of the area’s most popular activities.
-The monthly American Bass tournaments and other fishing events attract crowds.
-An almost unlimited number of scenic and ‘favorite’ spots are available for those just wanting to fish.
-The Gila, althought relatively dry, also offers fishing in its many miles of perennial creeks and rivers as well as in man-made lakes.
+Fishing: With New Mexico’s 2 largest lakes located here, as well as the Rio Grande and streams and smaller lakes of the Gila, fishing is one of the area’s most popular activities.
+In summer, American Bass tournaments, the Elephant Butte Kayak FIshing Tournament, and other fishing events attract crowds.
+An almost unlimited number of scenic spots are available for those wanting to fish from a watercraft or the shore.
+The Gila, although relatively dry, offers fishing in its many miles of perennial creeks and rivers as well as in man-made lakes.
 Some of the more common sport fish found in these waters include Rainbow and Brown Trout, Large and Small Mouth Bass as well as Channel and Flathead Catfish.

 Golf: There are 2 golf courses along the Byway.
 Truth or Consequences’ Municipal Golf Course offers 9-holes, a putting green and a pitching green.
-Sierra del Rio Golf Course, an 18-hole course, is affiliated with Sun Country PGA and sponsors regular tournaments.
+Sierra del Rio Golf Course, an 18-hole course, sponsors regular tournaments.
 As a part of the new Turtleback Mountain Resort, Sierra del Rio offers a country club atmosphere at day use prices.

 There are 5 Museums on the Byway:

-Black Range Museum, Hillsboro; Geronimo Springs Museum, Truth or Consequences; Hamilton Military Museum at Veterans Memorial Park, Truth or Consequences; Percha Bank Museum, Kingston; and Pioneer Store Museum, Chloride.
+Black Range Museum, Hillsboro; Geronimo Springs Museum, Truth or Consequences; Hamilton Military Museum at Veterans Memorial Park, Truth or Consequences; Kingston Schoolhouse Museum; and Pioneer Store Museum, Chloride.

-Hiking: There are hiking trails, nature walks and guided tours in the State Parks on the Byway.
-The Gila National Forest has hundreds of miles of hiking trails, as well as a number of interpretive trails; 22 miles of the Continental Divide Trail run through the Aldo Leopold Wilderness and can be accessed from Hwy.
-59 near Beaverhead or from the Rocky Canyon Campground near San Lorenzo.
+Hiking: Miles of hiking trails, nature walks and other walking spots are available on the Byway.
+The Gila National Forest has hundreds of miles of hiking trails, as well as a number of interpretive trails; 22 miles of the Continental Divide Trail run through the Aldo Leopold Wilderness and can be accessed from Highway 59 near Beaverhead or from the Rocky Canyon Campground near San Lorenzo.

 New Mexico Statewide Road Conditions